6a74/WealthOptimizer/README.md

 ## Figures

+The following figures are generated with the `graph.py` utility.
+The values are calculated with the `sim.calculate_tax_to_asset_ratio` method.
+Variables are:

+* Real Interest Rate (1% - 6%, should satisfy everyone)
+* Years to Wait (the number of years to wait before deferring taxes)

 Note: In most figures, after a certain number of years, the tax rate grows at a constant rate.
 This is due to there being so little in Traditional (tax-deferred) accounts.
 RMDs are relativly small (less than your standard